Sign in

 Stock Your Kitchen

 Our best advice is to start with as many place settings of flatware as you have in dinnerware.
-Typically 4-5 piece place settings are a fit for a starting family or 20-45 piece setting for large families and hosting alike.
+Typically, a 4-5 piece place setting is ideal for a starting family, while a 20-45 piece setting suits large families and hosting alike.
 You might also wish to add extra forks and spoons to get you through coffee and dessert.

 Cut To The Chase: The Very Best In Restaurant Flatware